-Before putting the instrument into operation, perform the following operational check.
-For more information, refer to "Operating the instrument".
+Before putting the instrument into use, perform the following operational check.
+For more information, refer to Chapter 4: "Operating the Instrument".

-- Ensure that the liquid bottles are empty. - Turn the empty buffer bottle upside down to ensure that the liquid level sensor in the bottle works properly.
+- Ensure that the liquid bottles are empty. - Turn the empty bottles upside down one by one to ensure that the liquid level sensor in the bottle works properly.
 The liquid level icon should be green when the buffer bottle is upside down and red when the buffer bottle is in an upright position.
 The liquid level icon should be red when the waste bottle is upside down and green when the waste bottle is in an upright position.
-For more information, refer to "Liquid level detection". - Fill the buffer bottle completely with liquid. - Prime the instrument to ensure that priming works; the liquid tubing is filled with liquid and is aspirated to the waste bottle.
-Check for possible air leaks in the liquid system.
-Lift the buffer bottle about 20 cm and ensure that the wash head tips are not dripping.
-For more information, refer to "Priming the system". - Run a protocol, such as one of the demo protocols supplied with the instrument.
-The protocol should have an aspirate, dispense, shake, and soak function to ensure an adequate sample of functions to test the instrument's proper operation.
-Check that the liquid channels and wash head tips work properly during dispensing and aspiration.
+For more information, refer to "Liquid level detection" on page 42.